 However, pea gravel is also handy for use in areas that need drainage, including underground projects.

 River rocks are another type of smooth rock.
 River rock is a durable alternative to mulch in landscaping.
 Due to this natural stone’s attractive appearance, these rocks are often used to fill in the spaces between stepping stones or as a decorative rock drainage option for areas that need it.

-The common consensus about river rock size is that river rocks of one inch width are the ideal, though these rocks are available in sizes up to three inches.
-However, larger rocks leave gaps between them, and especially around a water feature, these gaps can attract creatures like snakes.
+The common consensus about river rock size is that river rocks of one-inch width are ideal, though these rocks are available in sizes up to three inches.
+However, large river rocks for landscaping leave gaps between them, and especially around a water feature, these gaps can attract creatures like snakes.

 4. Brick chips

 Brick chips are a type of landscape rock that is made from bricks that have been crushed, screened, and then sized for use in rock landscaping projects.

 They are typically used for trails, baseball warning tracks, walkways, as well as planting beds.
 Brick chips are incredibly useful for the maintenance of soil temperatures and for retaining moisture in the soil.